Neo-manchester/Tac-VGNN/README.md

 * To fit your own OS and cuda, other torch_geometric whls found here https://pytorch-geometric.com/whl/

-* DO NOT install torch_geometric BEFORE whls to prevent negtive influence for torch_geometric!!!
+* DO NOT install torch_geometric BEFORE whls to prevent negative influence for torch_geometric!!!

 </p>
 </details>

+# Workflow

+* Open the whole package in VSCode
+* Run `tactip_(127/331)_graph_voronoi_setup.ipynb` to learn about how voronoi graph generated from and tune the parameters